blynkkk/blynkkk.github.io/new/en/event_code.md

 }
 ```

-3. When event is triggered by device, it will be rendered on the Timeline.
+3. When the device triggers the event, it will be rendered on the Timeline.

 >IMAGE